chinzhening/capstone-project/report/main.typ

 #enum(
   [*Butterfly Multistrike Option.* Consider a deep out-of-the-money butterfly option with strike prices $K_1 = 90, K_2 = 100$, and $K_3 = 120$.
 The payoff of the option at maturity $T$ is given by
   $ h(S_T) = (S_T - K_1)^+ - 2 (S_T - K_2)^+ + (S_T - K_3)^+. $
-  We compare the performance of the basic Monte Carlo estimator against the control functional estimator using the standard normal distribution and RBF kernel with $alpha = 1.0$.
+  We compare the performance of the plain Monte Carlo estimator against the control functional estimator using the standard normal distribution and RBF kernel with $alpha = 1.0$.
 The parameters used are:
   $ r = 0.05, sigma = 0.3, T = 1. $
   For $S_0 = 60$ and a sample size of $N = 10,000$, we report the results in @butterfly-option-results below: